 Beresford, Benjamin (1750–1819): English translator, pastor, spent the latter part of his life as a tutor to Queen Luise of Prussia and as a professor of English in Berlin; served as a pioneer literary mediator between Germany and England.
 (See Philip Allison Shelley, “Benjamin Beresford, Literary Ambassador,” PMLA 51 476–501.)

 Berg, Franz (1763–1821): Church administrator, canon, and professor of theology in Würzburg.
+Author of the Encomium for the Most Recent Philosophy (1802), which essentially accused Schelling of contributing through amateurish medical treatment to Auguste’s death in 1800.
 Although Jesuit trained, he was early negatively influenced toward positive Christianity by the English deists, French materialists, and German rationalists.
 That notwithstanding, he was ordained a priest in 1777 and acquired a position in the Würzburg cathedral and in 1785 was appointed professor at the university by Prince Bishop Franz Ludwig von Erthal, who was keen on reestablishing the reputation of the university with new faculty members.
 As a professor of church history he had an inclination to exclude supernatural considerations and focus on the usefulness of dogma and its psychological conditions, though much of his work was not published until later because of his position in the church.
 Became involved in threats of censorship following his eulogy for Franz Ludwig von Erthal.
 Involved in an ongoing feud with Schelling through his satire on the latter’s philosophy of nature (prompted by the prince bishop himself).

 Berg, Karoline (Caroline) Friederike von, née von Häseler (Haeseleer) (1760—1826): Grew up in Weimar as an acquaintance of Goethe and Johann Gottfried Herder.
 Became a lady-in-waiting at the court in Berlin and confidante of Queen Luise of Prussia, whose biography she later wrote.
 Wife of Carl Ludwig von Berg, later von Berg-Schönfeld (1754–1847).
 Pursued literary interests as a salonnière in Berlin, contributed to the Goethe-cult in Berlin as a salonière.
 Wilhelm Schlegel continued to correspond with her after making her acquaintance in 1798.
 Also maintained close connections with Johann Gottfried Herder, Johann Wilhelm Ludwig Gleim, and Jean Paul.
 Karl Gustav von Brinckmann probably introduced her to Wilhelm Schlegel.
 Eventually entered the service of the sister of Queen Luise, Friederike, Duchess of Cumberland, when the latter was widowed.